antimof/UxPlay/README.md

 It is recommended you use GStreamer.framework rather than install Gstreamer with Brew or MacPorts (see later).

-Next install OpenSSL-1.1.1 and libplist:  these can be built from source (see below) but it's easier to get them using MacPorts "sudo port install openssl liblist-dev "or Brew "brew install openssl libplist".
-Since the static forms of the two  libraries will used, if you don't have MacPorts or Brew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
+Next install OpenSSL-1.1.1 and libplist:  these can be built from source (see below) but it's easier to get them using MacPorts "sudo port install openssl liblist-dev" or Brew "brew install openssl libplist".
+Only the static forms of the two  libraries will used: if you don't have MacPorts or Brew installed, you can just install one of these package-managers before building  uxplay, and uninstall it afterwards if you don't want to keep it.
 Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed library libcrypto, and its libplist1 package is too old.

 Finally, build and install uxplay (without ZOOMFIX): open a terminal and change into the UxPlay source directory ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads) and build/install with